opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

 - We think that the work made by OpenAPI Initiative and AsyncAPI Initiative is great  :)
 - We want to make the learning curve for the Data Product Descriptor Specification as smooth as possible, aligning its definition to the one of other two popular specifications in the software and data engineers community
 - We think that OpenAPI and AsyncAPI are natural specifications for defining the interface of data product's ports that expose an API endpoint.
-This specification do not impose to use any specific standard  for port's interface definition but these two are highly recommended.
+This specification does not impose the use of any specific standard for the port's interface definition but these two are highly recommended.

 ## Introduction

-The Data Product Descriptor Specification (DPDS) defines a declarative and technology independent standard to describe a data product in all its components.
+The Data Product Descriptor Specification (DPDS) defines a declarative and technology-independent standard to describe a data product in all its components.
 It allows human agents (e.g. analysts, data scientists, etc..) and digital agents (e.g. other data products, BI tools, planes of the underlying data mesh ops platform, etc..) to operate, discover and access a data product.
 When properly defined, an external agent can understand and interact with the data product with a minimal amount of cognitive load and implementation logic.

 The formalization of a standard data product descriptor document through an open specification is useful to enable the implementation of an ecosystem of interoperable data mesh tools.
-The following is a non exhaustive list of tools that can benefit from the specification:
+The following is a non-exhaustive list of tools that can benefit from the specification:

 - catalogs (search, document and collaborate)
-- design tools (create new products by composition of reusable templates)
+- design tools (create new products by the composition of reusable templates)
 - lifecycle management tools (deploy and operate)
 - access management tools (assign/track access grants and generate client code in different languages)
 - policies checking tools (enforce standard compliance and audit security)